What to Expect at Your Deposition

 It is perfectly normal to be nervous about your deposition in Washington D.C.
 In fact, if you were not a little nervous your attorney would be concerned.
-After all, you filed this lawsuit to obtain fair compensation and you know your testimony is an important part of the process.
+After all, you filed this personal injury lawsuit to obtain fair compensation and you know your testimony is an important part of the civil lawsuit process.

-Most depositions of the injured person take place the attorney’s office or a court reporting office.
+Most depositions of the injured person take place at the attorney’s office or a court reporting office.

 Also, if you have children or other commitments make sure you have those covered since it is hard to predict how long a deposition will take.
 Do not bring your children to the deposition unless your attorney approves it due to the circumstances.